Measures of azimuthal anisotropy in high-energy collisions: Relating azimuthal anisotropy with nuclear structure

 Generally, collisions with the highest multiplicity are the best place to study effects of nuclear deformation, because the two nuclei essentially appear as one.
 An octupole deformation will typically lead to a triangular collision zone, thus increasing $\varepsilon_3$. $^{96}$Zr+$^{96}$Zr collisions at RHIC~\cite{STAR:2021mii} provided clear evidence that $^{96}$Zr has an octupole deformation, leading to a larger $v_3\{2\}$ in high-multiplicity collisions~\cite{Zhang:2021kxj} than in $^{96}$Ru+$^{96}$Ru (where $^{96}$Ru does not have an octupole deformation).
 This octupole deformation is also suggested by recent nuclear structure studies~\cite{Rong:2022qez}.
+Higher-order deformations can also be detected: Evidence that $^{238}$U possesses hexadecapole deformation~\cite{Ryssens:2023fkv} has recently been inferred from RHIC data.

 Another quantity that can be constrained with heavy ions is the skin depth, which characterizes how fast the nuclear density decreases at the edge of the nucleus~\cite{Miller:2007ri}.
 In a non-central collision, such as depicted in Fig.~\ref{fig:b}, a smaller skin depth results in an almond with sharper edges, which increases the ellipticity $\varepsilon_2$~\cite{Xu:2021vpn,Jia:2022qgl}, hence a larger $v_2\{2\}$.
 The precision on the neutron skin of $^{208}$Pb from LHC data has recently been argued~\cite{Giacalone:2023cet} to be comparable with that of the dedicated PREX experiment~\cite{PREX:2021umo}.